zbergson/boinga-news/README.md

 **HINT: Click the headline to change the language**

 **NOTE: Carousel currently rotates every 10 seconds.
 Did this to demonstrate functionality.
-If this were production, I'd bump it up to 15.**
+If this were production, I'd bump it up to 15.
+I also didn't see it necessary to include the links to the headlines here as well.**

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.